 Tips for Bulking on an Anti-Diet

-- Supplements can help, but they’re a cherry on top of the cake, so treat them as such—put the bulk of your bulking focus on regular foods.
+- Supplements can help, but they’re the cherry on top of the cake, so treat them as such.
+Put the bulk of your bulking focus on regular foods.

 - It’s probably okay to have a drink or two now and then.
 Unless, of course, you have an unhealthy relationship with alcohol.
 In that case, feel free to avoid it.

 - Liquid calories tend to be easier on the appetite.
 Smoothies are an incredibly nutritious way to take advantage of that.
 If there are any holes in your diet, find the foods that plug them and blend them together.

 - Base your diet around your personal preferences, tolerances, and convictions.